royalgarter/phantom-helper/README.md

 Rewrite most static functions for below purposes

-* Compatile with another sync libraries (with callback is the last arguments)
+* Compatile with another sync libraries (with callback is the last argument)
 * Add some handy function to wait for page loaded with ajax
-* Render both light-weight html and image for Debug
+* Render both light-weight html and image for Debugging

 # Prerequires: